 Read on to learn about possible causes of a tight jaw and what you can do to find relief and prevent future tightness.

-TMJ causes pain in the jaw joint and surrounding muscles.
-It can cause pain or locking in one or both hinge joints.
-The hinge joints are located between the lower jaw and the temporal bone.
-These are the temporomandibular joints.
+TMD causes pain in the jaw joint and surrounding muscles.
+It can cause pain or locking in one or both hinge joints (temporomandibular joints).
+These joints are located between the lower jaw and the temporal bone.

-Stress can also cause other symptoms, such as tension headaches.
+Stress can also cause other similar symptoms, such as tension headaches.

 3. Teeth grinding (bruxism)

-Teeth grinding or clenching may not always be caused by stress.
-Other issues, such as genetics or dental problems, such as misaligned teeth, may play a role.
+Bruxism (teeth grinding) or clenching may be caused by stress, genetics, or dental problems like misaligned teeth.
 Bruxism may occur during sleep.
 It can also occur when you’re awake, although you may not be consciously aware of it.

 Bruxism can cause tightness or feelings of soreness in the face, neck, and upper or lower jaw.
-It can also cause headaches or earache.
+It can also cause headaches or earaches.

 4. Excessive chewing

-Chewing gum or any other substance to excess may result in tightness in the lower jaw (mandible).
+Chewing gum or any other substance in excess may result in tightness in the lower jaw (mandible).

 5. Rheumatoid arthritis (RA)